CAPSTONE PROJECT WITH PLACEMENT - 2023/4

 - Evidence of ability to work as an independent, critical and competent evidence-based practitioner;

-- Ability to carry out primary applied research;
+- Ability to carry out primary and secondary applied research;

-- Ability to report finding of applied research in writing clearly and effectively;
+- Ability to report the findings of applied research in writing clearly and effectively;

 - Ability to arrive at sound conclusions and recommendations based on original research;